We’re looking forward to welcoming you to Slimbridge.

 We’re carefully managing the number of people on site and have a booking system in place.
 We have hand washing stations and hand sanitiser points located around the grounds and near gateways.
-You'll also find one-way systems in place in some areas of the site.
 The toilets by the car park, gallery, Peng and canoe kiosk are all open and cleaned regularly.
 All the gates, hand rails, benches and signage are cleaned regularly throughout the day.

 When you arrive our team of staff and volunteers are on hand to answer any questions you may have and to ensure you have a fantastic day out.
 To limit touch points and keep you safe we’re asking everyone to pay by card where possible.

 Before you set off on your wetland adventure, why not take a picture of the site map to help you explore.